Non-Parametric Approximations for Anisotropy Estimation in Two-dimensional Differentiable Gaussian Random Fields: Introduction

-Below, we derive a non-parametric approximation of the \emph{sampling joint probability density function (JPDF)} of anisotropy statistics for differentiable, Gaussian random fields.
-We prove this expression using CHI, the Central Limit Theorem, Jacobi's multivariate transformation theorem, and perturbation expansion.
-The term ``non-parametric'' implies that the approximation is independent of the SRF autocovariance function (henceforward, \emph{covariance function} for simplicity).
-The non-parametric approximation is shown to yield a sampling JPDF which is more dispersed in parameter space than the exact JPDF.
-This implies a wider confidence region for the anisotropy statistics.
+In the case of two-dimensional SRFs that admit first-order derivatives in the mean-square sense, a non-parametric and non-iterative method for semi-analytic estimation of anisotropy parameters was proposed and studied in~\citep{dth02,dth08}.
+This manuscript extends the works above by investigating the joint dependence of the anisotropy parameter estimates.
+We derive a non-parametric approximation of the \emph{sampling joint probability density function (JPDF)} of anisotropy statistics for differentiable, stationary Gaussian SRFs.
+We prove this expression using the Covariance Hessian Identity (CHI)~\citep{Swerling62}, the Central Limit Theorem, Jacobi's multivariate transformation theorem, and perturbation analysis.

+The non-parametric approximation yields a sampling JPDF which is more dispersed in parameter space than the exact JPDF.
+This implies wider probability regions for the anisotropy parameter statistics and confidence regions for the anisotropy population parameters.
 Hence, if a sample is classified as isotropic at confidence level $p$ based on the approximate JPDF, it is actually isotropic at $p'>p$.
+The JPDF that we derive can also be used as a prior in Bayesian model inference~\citep{Ecker99,Ecker03,Schmidt03,Zhang12} or as a preliminary step in copula-based spatial analysis~\citep{Kazianka13}.

-The remainder of this manuscript is structured as follows: In Section~\ref{sec:CHI} we present essential definitions and an overview of CHI, on which the mathematical development of the joint PDF is based.
-In Section~\ref{sec:joint-pdf} we derive a general expression for $\JPDF$, using the Central Limit Theorem and the conservation of probability under variable transformation.
-In addition, we obtain an equation that determines the confidence regions of anisotropy statistics.
-In Section~\ref{sec:non-parametric} we derive the non-parametric approximation of $\JPDF$ and the corresponding confidence region expression.
+This manuscript is structured as follows: In Section~\ref{sec:CHI} we present essential definitions and an overview of CHI.
+In Section~\ref{sec:joint-pdf} we derive a general expression for the joint probability density $\JPDF$ for the anisotropy statistics $(\hat{R},\hat{\theta})$.
+In addition, we obtain a relation for $p$-level probability regions of the anisotropy parameters.
+In Section~\ref{sec:non-parametric}, we derive the non-parametric approximation of $\JPDF$ and the corresponding probability region expression.
 In Section~\ref{sec:isot-test} we formulate a non-parametric test for isotropy.
-In Section~\ref{sec:simulations} we compare the non-parametric estimates of confidence regions with the results of numerical simulations, and we illustrate the application of confidence regions using real data.
+In Section~\ref{sec:simulations}, we validate the theoretical results with numerical simulations and we illustrate the detection of anisotropy changes with a case study involving radiation exposure data.
 Finally, in Section~\ref{sec:concl} we review the main results obtained in this work, we present our conclusions, and we outline directions for future research.
+Proofs of theorems and lemmas are given in the Appendices.